 This involves your doctor monitoring the cancer to see if it is growing.
 Watchful waiting may be appropriate if you: Have early stage prostate cancer that is growing slowlyAre of an advanced ageHave serious health problems (risks of treatment outweigh the benefits)

-Conformal radiation therapy—conformal radiation therapy uses three-dimensional radiation beams that are conformed into the shape of the diseased prostate.
+Conformal radiation therapy—conformal radiation therapy uses 3-dimensional radiation beams that are conformed into the shape of the diseased prostate.
 This treatment spares nearby tissue the damaging effects of radiation.

 uses radiation beams of different intensities to deliver higher doses of radiation therapy to the tumor and lower doses to nearby tissues at the same time.

 In some case, a type of surgery called orchiectomy may be needed.
 This involves removing the testicles, which stops androgens from being produced.

 To help reduce your chance of prostate cancer, take the following steps:

 healthful diet.
 Your diet should be high in and fish, and low in red meat.

 Ask your doctor about taking certain medications.
 For example, daily therapy and 5-alpha reductase inhibitors may reduce your risk of prostate cancer.